 Brushed DC Motor

+Our drawing shows a simplified armature for an easier view of the current flowing through; however, brushed DC motors will have multiple coil windings with their armature.
 The brushes charge the commutator which delivers current through the armature in the opposite polarity of the permanent magnet.
 This causes the armature to rotate from the attraction of the magnets.

 Brushless DC Motor Controller